awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

 1. If you plan to deploy a managed node group without a launch template, or with a launch template that you haven't specified an AMI ID in, then skip to step 7 and use the **Managed, Without a launch template or with a launch template without an AMI ID specified** option\.
 Managed node groups automatically calculates the maximum pods value for you\.

    If you're deploying a self\-managed node group or a managed node group with a launch template that you have specified an AMI ID in, then you must determine the Amazon EKS recommend number of maximum pods for your nodes\.
-Follow the instructions in [Amazon EKS recommended maximum pods for each Amazon EC2 instance type](choosing-instance-type.md#determine-max-pods), adding **`--cni-custom-networking-enabled`** to step 3\.
+Follow the instructions in [Amazon EKS recommended maximum Pods for each Amazon EC2 instance type](choosing-instance-type.md#determine-max-pods), adding **`--cni-custom-networking-enabled`** to step 3\.
 Note the output for use in a later step\.

 1. Create one of the following types of node groups\.
 For additional instance selection criteria, see [Choosing an Amazon EC2 instance type](choosing-instance-type.md)\.
 For the options that include *20*, replace it with either the value from the previous step \(recommended\) or your own value\.
    + **Self\-managed** – Deploy the node group using the instructions in [Launching self\-managed Amazon Linux nodes](launch-workers.md)\.
 Don't specify the subnets that you specified in the `ENIConfig` resources that you deployed\.
 Specify the following text for the **BootstrapArguments** parameter\.